Trauma

 4. Secure Post-Escape Living Arrangements

-There are approximately 300 DV shelters (temporary protection facilities) nationwide, available free of charge.
+DV shelters (temporary protection facilities) are established throughout the country and available free of charge.
 Systems are in place to support rebuilding your life after escape, including applying for public assistance, school transfer procedures for children, and restricting access to your resident registry (to prevent the abuser from finding your location).
-(Books on escaping DV can also be helpful)
+Books on escaping DV can also be helpful

 For Those Who Feel "I Can't Escape"